top of page

 WELCOME

-From December 1-3, 2024, the APFFPA will host the Curtis Oscar Noble Legislative Conference in Edmonton, AB for firefighter and paramedic leaders from communities across Alberta to discuss important issues impacting the public and frontline members.
+From October 26th to 28th, the APFFPA will host the Curtis Oscar Noble Legislative Conference in Edmonton, AB for Fire Fighter and Paramedic leaders from communities across Alberta to discuss important issues impacting the public and frontline members.
 Local affiliate leaders will meet with MLAs and government officials to discuss priority issues such as improving public safety, first responder coverage, and pension efficiencies.
-The conference aims to provide MLAs with insight into the work of members and solutions to improve public and firefighter safety.
-As you gather with firefighters and paramedics from across Alberta, we have put this together to provide you with the information you need to help support Albertans, firefighters, and paramedics across the province.
+The conference aims to provide MLAs with insight into the work of members and solutions to improve public and Fire Fighter safety.
+As you gather with Fire Fighters and Paramedics from across Alberta, we have put this together to provide you with the information you need to help support Albertans, Fire Fighters, and Paramedics across the province.

 The Alberta Professional Fire Fighters & Paramedics Association is driven to find solutions to the challenges present in our unique industry today, and through conversation and sharing experiences, we hope to help implement change where it is needed in a meaningful way.